mohdrahman/mohdrahman/README.md

 ## 👋 Hi, I’m @mohdrahman, I'm Full-Stack Developer.

-I've 11-years experience in programming and coding with multiple company as Remote-Developer and contribute myself solely as man behind the scene.
+I've 11-years experience in programming and coding with multiple company as Remote-Developer and contribute myself as man behind the scene working closely and well-known around my tiny circle network.
 I do love my job and helping others with project solely purposed challenges that only interested me.

 - 👀 I’m interested in @creativecoding
 - 🌱 I’m currently learning @three.js